 #20 on The Best '80s Teen Movies

-#63 on The Best Geek Moviessee more on Revenge of the Nerds
+#19 on The Funniest '80s Moviessee more on Revenge of the Nerds

 I could not have watched this movie more as a kid.
 And if I had managed that, I'm sure my parents would have sent me to some kind of psychiatrist (which, in retrospect, would have been a good decision, which means that yes, all kids should watch this movie at least 50 times).